 A: No. Funding of individual awards is based on the rankings of the grant review panel or Florida Historical Commission and the amount of funding appropriated by the Legislature as signed into law by the Governor.
 Grants will be funded according to the order of the ranking list until all funding has been allocated.

 Q: Do I have to submit updates on my project to BHP?

-A: All grantees are required to submit periodic reports called Progress & Expenditure Reports.
+A: All grantees are required to submit periodic reports called Progress Reports.
 These reports track your project's status and the amounts of grant and/or match funds expended.
-Full back-up documentation must accompany these reports.
+Back-up documentation must accompany these reports.